- What is gastroenteritis in dogs?

 The treatment will generally depend on what has caused the gastroenteritis.
 If the cause is related to ingesting unsavoury items, medication may be prescribed to stop the vomiting and/or diarrhoea.
 This may be advised along with a bland diet such as boiled chicken and rice or a prescription diet which can be purchased from your vet that’s specifically developed to treat intestinal issues like gastroenteritis.

-If your vet suspects a case of haemorrhagic gastroenteritis in dogs, they may carry out X-rays and blood tests in order to look for foreign bodies or disease.
+If your vet suspects a case of haemorrhagic gastroenteritis in dogs, they may carry out X-rays and blood tests in order to look for foreign bodies or diseases.
 Additionally, it’s likely your dog will need fluids via an intravenous drip.

 Preventing gastroenteritis in dogs